dbellt/azure-docs.es-es/articles/cosmos-db/managed-identity-based-authentication.md

         private static string containerName =
         "<container to store the temperature in>";

+        // HttpClient is intended to be instantiated once, rather than per-use. static readonly HttpClient httpClient = new HttpClient();

         [FunctionName("FishTankTemperatureService")]
         public static async Task Run([TimerTrigger("0 * * * * *")]TimerInfo myTimer, ILogger log)
         {